 By repackaging food into reusable containers before leaving home, the amount of potential trash can be nearly eliminated.
 Storing food in heavy-duty zip-loc bags reduces weight and waste and makes the packing more flexible.
 Packing all food for a meal into one container cuts down on confusion when figuring out what to unpack for dinner.
-Reduce your plastic waste by using refrigerator water filters and using your own reusable water bottles.
+Reduce your plastic waste by using your own reusable water bottles.

 Dispose of Food and Trash

 Scrape all food out of dishes and either eat it or store it to pack out.
 There are very useful small plastic pot scrapers that get nearly everything off a pot or dish.

 Wash dishes with hot water and a scrubbie, at least 200 feet from your campsite, trail, and water sources.
 Soap is not really needed for most cleaning.
 If you must use some, use a bit of biodegradable camp soap.
 Strain the dish water through a fine mesh screen or panty hose and into a container.
 The panty hose catches all but the tiniest of food bits and you can then pack them out in the garbage.

 The resulting water is called 'grey water' and should be disposed of by broadcasting it over a wide area.
 That means throwing the water out in an arc to disperse it as much as possible.
 This helps it evaporate faster and reduces the attraction for animals.

 In most areas, peeing on the ground is acceptable.
 Try to go on mineral soil or rock so no vegetation is not damaged.
 The salt in the urine attracts animals which may further damage vegetation to get at the salt.
 Males are often advised to 'write their name' when they pee - this distributes the urine instead of concentrating it in one spot.

 Make sure you go 200 feet away from camp, trail, and water sources.